 “But his father and mother did not know that it was of the Lord — that He was seeking an occasion to move against the Philistines.
 For the Philistines had dominion over Israel.”
 (Judges 14:4)

-Samson was driven by his eyes and his hormones.
+Samson let his eyes and his hormones drive him.
 He fell in love with something that God did not want him to have.
 Like Samson, we fall in love with things that God does not want us to have, like drugs and alcohol.
 But could it be that God is at the center of the very things that we try to resist?

 Samson wanted everything to go his way.
 But he did not know that God planned it that way.
 At the end of his life, all of the rebellious and foolish things that Samson did, worked out for his good.
 Why?
 Because God planned it that way.
 God was seeking an opportunity to move against the Philistine god, Dagon.
 Samson was the vessel that God used to destroy Dagon.

-Friends, God does not want us to become drug addicts and alcoholics.
-However, if we choose to do drugs or alcohol He can use our addictions to make the way of escape for us (1 Corinthians 10:13).
-And when God delivers us, He uses our testimonies of deliverance to tear down strongholds in the lives of others (2 Corinthians 1:3-5).
+Friends, God does not want us to be addicted to drugs and alcohol, however, if we choose to do drugs or alcohol He can use our addictions to make the way of escape for us (1 Corinthians 10:13).
+And when God delivers us, He uses our testimonies of deliverance to tear down strongholds in our lives (2 Corinthians 1:3-5).

-So it happened that when the temple in which the Philistines worshiped their god Dagon was full of men and women worshipers and the leaders of the Philistines, they called for Samson to perform for them.
+So it happened that when the temple in which the Philistines worshiped their god Dagon was full of worshiping Philistine leaders, they called for Samson to perform for them.
 They planned to humiliate Samson.